anthony0727/flux-tinygrad-opt/README.md

 | BEAM                | 594.451   |
 | MCTS                | 825.108   |

-(The raw result significantly differs from the values from Peter and Antonio, check.)
+(The raw result significantly differs from the values from Peter and Antonio, check.) => the time seems to be correct. https://github.com/tinygrad/tinygrad/issues/6759

 **Caveat**